LANDR-3D/LANDR.github.io/README.md

 A: Nozzles need to be replaced when experiencing partial or full clog.
 After every nozzle swap z-offset needs to be redone.

 ##### Q: How do I swap a nozzle?
+A:
-A: Heat up the nozzle to 300°C and using a 7mm spanner take it out.
+1.Heat up the nozzle to 300°C and using a 7mm spanner take it out.
-Put the new one in and tighten it while it's at 300°C.
+2. Put the new one in and tighten it while it's at 300°C.
-After a nozzle swap, the z-offset needs to be redone.
+3. After a nozzle swap, the z-offset needs to be redone.